itsmeabhijeet/tictactoeGame/README.md

 2. Gradle version: 4.10.2

 3.Download this zip and unzip at a location and navigate to root path.
-  Run with alreday defined installed Gradle
+  Run with already defined installed Gradle

 4.Just enter gradle run in your terminal from the project root.

 5.Run with gradle shell or bat (preconfigured gradlewrapper)